The Original Studios

 The equipment in the regional bunkers was not deemed as cast off, or of a lesser quality, than the equipment the BBC used in its permanent studios at Broadcasting House or Television Centre.

-Simplicity in both its operation and what it could broadcast was the key.
+But simplicity in both its operation and what it could and would broadcast was the key.

-No deep, round-table discussions on nuclear conflict and its survival were planned.
+No deep, round-table discussions, for example on the moral position of nuclear conflict and its survival, were envisaged!

 The Final Version